About Mr. Danforth:

 A few years ago I took a Bluegrass Flatpicking class at Down Home Guitars in Frankfort, IL.
 I have been playing guitar since 1985 when I bought a Gibson S-1 from a friend of a friend.
 He showed me three chords (G, C & D) and I've been playing by ear ever since.
 The class was taught by Eric Lambert and he's really good.
 These were the first real lessons I've had and as a result I've been playing more than ever.

 The first is my first guitar - the Gibson S-1.
 Number 2 is the Fender Stratocaster I upon which I love to play the blues.
 The third guitar is a really cheap Korean acoustic I bought over 20 years ago because I wanted to have an acoustic guitar.
 The fourth is my Ovation acoustic/electric.
 I've played this more the past 15 years than any other.
 The fifth is my pride and joy - I bought it in November 2009.
 It is a Martin DM.
 OMG what a sound - I play it religiously every day.
 It's the only guitar I've ever owned that actually makes me sound better than I am!
-The last guitar I bought from a friend in the Spring of 2012 - it's a 12-string Ibanez.
+The next guitar I bought from a friend in the Spring of 2012 - it's a 12-string Ibanez.
 It's hard to play but it has a very unique and different sound from any other guitar I own.
+The last guitar is my Mini Martin LX1E (Ed Sheeran +).
+I bought it to take on fishing trips and to bring to school every now & again.

 Ok - so you probably know that I'm a big hockey fan.
 I've loved the game since I was little and Bobby Hull wore #9 for the Blackhawks.
 Sadly, he left town when I was six but I still followed the game.
 My favorite teams are (duh) the Blackhawks and the Boston Bruins.
 It was very hard for me during the 2013 Stanley Cup Final but I still rooted for my Blackhawks.